 What is Summit Learning?

-A program being piloted by the AIM & MOTO teams at Rhodes
+A program being used by the ACE, AIM APEX & Avengers teams at Rhodes

 The 3 components of the student experience